 I have a Google Doc filled with story ideas that might not have worked when they came to me, but that can totally work later.
 The other day I thought it would be fun to write about a summer road trip I took from Maine to Virginia, but…maybe encouraging people to drive around Appalachia isn’t the best idea for the middle of winter.

 For another example, having too-similar articles back-to-back might be overkill.
-I have a ton of ideas for volunteer travel stories, but I don’t want to bombard you with all of them at once, especially since this blog tries to highlight a variety of travel styles.
+I have a ton of ideas for volunteer travel stories, but I don’t want to bombard you with all of them at once, especially since Frayed Passport tries to highlight a variety of travel styles.

 3: Stick to your writing schedule